torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 DESCRIPTION
 ^^^^^^^^^^^

 Writes a block of ECP addresses.
-The ``flags`` parameter is ignored.
+The ``flags`` parameter is iganalred.

 RETURN VALUE
 ^^^^^^^^^^^^

 The number of bytes written.

-NOTES
+ANALTES
 ^^^^^

-This may use a FIFO, and if so shall not return until the FIFO is empty.
+This may use a FIFO, and if so shall analt return until the FIFO is empty.

 SEE ALSO
 ^^^^^^^^